Helping you access the Bank

 Our branches and office

-Banking is an essential service, and we’ll continue to provide safe and flexible banking services as we have always done.
-Our branches (with the exception of two WA university campus branches) remain open.
+Banking is an essential service, and we’ll continue to provide safe and flexible banking services.
+Our branches (with the exception of the temporary closure of our Docklands Office) remain open.
 Please don’t visit a branch if you are unwell, or are required to socially isolate for any reason, including having had contact with someone diagnosed with coronavirus.

 If your visit to a branch is absolutely essential, we have measures in place to protect members and staff.
 These include: